kaandedeoglu/Shark/README.md

 ###Quick Setup:
 - Make sure you have the latest Xcode 7 Beta.
 - Clone the repo
 - Run the setup script from the terminal - `sh setup.sh`.
-This will compile the source, create an executable and move it to `/usr/local/bin`
+This will compile the source, create an executable and move it to `/usr/local/bin`.
+After this, Shark is available from the command line as `shark`
 - Go to your targets build phases and add a `Run Script Phase` and place it before the `Compile Sources` phase
 - Shark takes two parameters - path to your image assets (folder with the .xcassets extension), and the path to the desired output folder.
 Fill the run script area by typing these out.
 Here's an example: